How to clear cache on your iPhone

 - offline media content

 Depending on which apps you use more often, some of your biggest space hoarders will include browsers, social media apps, and content-heavy apps like Spotify or Netflix.
-Identify apps that have the largest chunks of Documents & Data, they will be our targets in the next section.
+Identify apps that have the largest chunks of Documents and Data, they will be our targets in the next section.

-How to delete Documents & Data on iPhone
+How to delete Other on iPhone

 To clear Safari cache, do the following:

-- Open Settings
+- Open Settings.

-- Scroll down to Safari
+- Scroll down to Safari.

-- Select Clear History and Website Data
+- Select Clear History and Website Data.

 For Chrome, follow these steps:

-- Open the app
+- Open the app.

-- Go to Options > Settings
+- Go to Options > Settings.

-- Tap Privacy
+- Tap Privacy.

-- Tap Clear Browsing Data
+- Tap Clear Browsing Data.

-- Select the browsing data you want to delete (cookies, history, cached images and files) and tap Clear Browsing Data
+- Select the browsing data you want to delete (cookies, history, cached images and files) and tap Clear Browsing Data.

 Some other apps have this feature as well, so rummage around in their Settings to see if you can clear the cache.

-Many apps allow you to save content for offline use, which is a great way to stay entertained or find your way around when you don’t have internet access.
-But once you’ve watched an episode it’s easy to forget about it, so look around in some of your apps and see if you have offline content left behind.
-It can include:
+Apps like Netflix, Spotify, and Google Maps allow you to save content for offline use, which is a great way to stay entertained or find your way around when you don’t have internet access.
+But once you’ve watched that Black Mirror episode, you probably just leave it there, and the app continues hoarding data and using up space.

 - Movies and series in Netflix